Ranon/neuron/sous vide.md

     - Make sure not to put the pepper on prior to the sear, or the torch will burn the pepper creating a bitter, unpleasant flavor.
 - EAT!

+- Rib Eye should be cooked to 137 F to render the fat, though I've never tried this.
+I've heard good things about it.
+If you do this, then you need to crash the steak when you take it out.
+Just take the steak out of the bath and put into an ice bath.
+After 10 mins, take it out, pat dry, then sear.
+Ghee is good for searing or avocado oil.
+Something with a high smoke point.

+### Things to Try

+- This Alton Brown recipe for steak au poivre.
+You'll need cognac to make it. https://www.foodnetwork.com/recipes/alton-brown/steak-au-poivre-recipe-1916730